amccurry/rockylinux/README.md

 ### Docker in Docker

-How to run docker (20.10.1) in the docker desktop:
+How to run docker in the desktop:
 ```
 ...
 -v /sys/fs/cgroup:/sys/fs/cgroup \